 Home :: Malawi, Tanganyikan & Victorian Cichlids

-A small, pinkish-brown cichlid with blue eyes and numerous thin brown vertical stripes on its flanks.
+Multi’s are a small, pinkish-brown cichlid with blue eyes and numerous thin brown vertical stripes on its flanks.
 Sexing them is hard.
 Males are bigger than females, and "pairs" may be seen hovering over the same shell (these fish are harem spawners so such pairs are short-lived).
 Considered to be one of the smallest cichlids in the world.

 Fish information (behaviour and breeding):